 Then in 2014, I moved out of the wealthy north side of San Francisco to a middle-class neighborhood on the west side.
 It feels great living next to plumbers, grocery store managers, house painters, and retirees.

-Until we move to Hawaii, I plan to keep aggressively saving and investing the majority of my cash flow because investing FOMO is hard to quit!
+I plan to keep aggressively saving and investing the majority of my cash flow because investing FOMO is hard to quit!

-Other Thoughts On FOMO
+More Thoughts On FOMO

 - FOMO may be a big reason why many delay having children.